- Avoid coming up DRY, by initiating a hydrant "Pump-Out" plan

 - Develop a "contingency plan" with the authority or agency responsible for road maintenance and service

 - Develop SOP's regarding "dry-pump" vs. "wet-pump" operations.
 Things to consider are response time, pump design and normal ambient temperature in the station.

 - Carry a supply of salt, sand or oil-dry to enhance footing and reduce the possibility of falls.

 - During heavy snowfalls, apparatus may be forced to operate "away" from the fire building.

 - Extra lengths of attack line should be added to preconnects to compensate for the additional stretch.

 - Following knockdown, when handlines are in standby, partially opened control valves will allow water to flow and prevent freezing.

 Ours is a unique profession.
-We're called upon to perform a number of important tasks, in a wide range of weather conditions.
+As firefighters and EMT's, we're called upon to perform a number of important tasks, in a wide range of weather conditions.
 So whether we're working in desert heat - or arctic cold, our mission is always the same. . .to save the folks inside, and perhaps save their home.

 By the way, wasn't the 4th of July picnic just a few weeks ago?

 (2) US Weather Service